Apple's ResearchKit to give scientists ready access to study subjects

-CHICAGO Apple Inc (AAPL.O) on Monday released ResearchKit, an open-source software tool designed to give scientists a new way to gather information on patients by using their iPhones.
+CHICAGO, March 9 Apple Inc on Monday released ResearchKit, an open-source software tool designed to give scientists a new way to gather information on patients by using their iPhones.

 Several top research institutions have already developed applications to work on the ResearchKit platform, including those pursuing clinical studies on asthma, breast cancer, heart disease, diabetes and Parkinson's disease.
 They include Stanford University School of Medicine and Weill Cornell Medical College.